-- 2. During the period under review, the ceasefire in the Israel-Syria sector was maintained and the area of operation of UNDOF operations remained generally calm, except in the Shab'a farms area (Area 6), as detailed in my reports on the United Nations Interim Force in Lebanon (UNIFIL) (\$\frac{S}{2001/66}\$ and \$\frac{S}{2001/423}\$).
-UNDOF supervised the area of separation by means of fixed positions and patrols to ensure that military forces of both parties were excluded from it.
-The Force also carried out fortnightly inspection of equipment and force levels in the areas of limitation.
-Liaison officers from the parties concerned accompanied the inspection teams.
-As in the past, both sides denied inspection teams access to some of their positions and imposed restrictions on the Force's freedom of movement.
-In addition to the restrictions imposed previously, Israel denied UNDOF inspection teams access to Area 6. - 3.
-The Force continued to assist the International Committee of the Red Cross (ICRC) with facilities for mail and the passage of persons through the area of separation.
-Within the means available, medical treatment was provided to the local population on request.
-During the last six months, UNDOF assisted in the crossing of 17 students and two detainees.
-In addition, UNDOF provided protection at one wedding. - 4.
-In the area of operations, especially in the area of separation, mines continued to pose a threat to UNDOF personnel and local inhabitants.
-The Minefield Security Programme, initiated with the cooperation of the Syrian authorities, led to the identification and marking of numerous known as well as previously unidentified minefields in the area of separation.
-UNDOF also supported the United Nations Children's Fund (UNICEF) in its activities to promote mine awareness among the civilian population. - 5.
+- 2. During the period under review, the ceasefire in the Israel-Syria sector was maintained and the area of operation of UNDOF remained generally calm, except in the Shab'a farms area (Area 6), as detailed in my most recent report on the United Nations Interim Force in Lebanon (\$\frac{\scrt{2001/714}}{\scrt{14}}\$).
+UNDOF supervised the area of separation by means of fixed positions and patrols to ensure that the military forces of either party were excluded from it.
+It also carried out fortnightly inspections of equipment and force levels in the areas of limitation.
+Liaison officers from the party concerned accompanied the inspection teams.
+As in the past, both sides denied inspection teams access to some of their positions and imposed some restrictions on the Force's freedom of movement.
+Israel, however, allowed inspections to resume in that portion of the area of operation known as Area 6. - 3.
+The Force continued to assist the International Committee of the Red Cross with facilities for mail and the passage of persons through the area of separation.
+Within the means available, medical treatment was provided to the local population, on request.
+During the past six months, UNDOF assisted in the crossing of 611 students, 532 pilgrims, one detainee and in the repatriation of one person.
+In addition, UNDOF provided protection at seven weddings - 4.
+In the area of operation, especially in the area of separation, mines continued to pose a threat to UNDOF personnel and local inhabitants.
+Through the Minefield Security Programme, initiated with the cooperation of the Syrian authorities, numerous known, as well as previously unidentified, minefields in the area of separation were marked.
+UNDOF also supported the activities of the United Nations Children's Fund to promote mine awareness among the civilian population. - 5.
 The Force Commander and his staff maintained close contact with the military authorities of Israel and the Syrian Arab Republic.
-Both sides generally cooperated with the Force in the execution of its tasks. - 6.
-As of 30 April 2001, UNDOF comprised 1,038 troops: from Austria (372), Canada (186), Japan (30), Poland (358) and Slovakia (92).
-Ir addition, 78 military observers of the United Nations Truce Supervision Organization (UNTSO) assisted the Force in carrying out its tasks.
+Both sides generally cooperated with UNDOF in the execution of its tasks. - 6.
+During the reporting period, UNDOF undertook a comprehensive review of its facilities, support structure and deployment.
+The rapid development of the civilian infrastructure in the area of separation over the past three years has had an impact on the effectiveness of existing UNDOF checkpoints and observation posts for monitoring access and movement.
+In addition, a substantial amount of the 28-year old UNDOF support structure and facilities are obsolete and in acute need of upgrading.
+To improve its ability to carry out its mandate effectively, UNDOF has initiated a modernization programme.
+Key components of this programme are the full integration of the military and civilian administrative and logistics components of the Force, replacement of outdated facilities, consolidation of some positions in the area of separation and enhancement of the mobility of the Force. - 7.
+As at 15 November 2001, UNDOF comprised 1,056 troops from Austria (372), Canada (188), Japan (45), Poland (356) and Slovakia (95).
+It addition, 78 military observers of the United Nations Truce Supervision Organization (UNTSO) assisted the Force in carrying out its tasks.
 A map showing the deployment of the Force is attached to the present report.